 Following our highly enjoyable prologue around Greenwich yesterday, it was time to embark on our coastal pub tour.
 Our aim was to arrive at Foulness Island on the first Sunday of the month as this is the only day that the road is open to the public.
-With so much to look at along the Thames estuary we decided not to rush to Southend-on-Sea but spread the journey over two days stopping roughly halfway.
+With so much to look at along the Thames estuary we decided not to rush to Southend-on-Sea but spread the journey over two days, stopping overnight at the half-way point.

 Opening the curtains at the Premier Inn I felt a bit sorry for the ducks living in Deptford Creek.
 This looked as grim as it can get for a duck.
 Surely with wings you can relocate?
 Even the Swedish flatpack retailers have launched two remote-controlled 'Good Ship Ikea' boats to help clear up the rubbish that ends up in the creek.